 Canon Powershot G7x Vlogging Camera

+This is our beauty blogging camera!
 For our YouTube vlogs and most of our video, we use a Canon Powershot G7x camera.
-This is the go-to camera for all vloggers out there because it’s really small and yet powerful.
-There’s a flip screen built in so you can easily see yourself while you’re talking into a camera for video.
+This Canon powershot is the go-to camera for all vloggers out there because it’s really small and yet powerful.
+There’s a lcd screen that flips built in so you can easily see yourself while you’re talking into a camera for video.
 It’s a little glitchy sometimes when focusing, but for the most part, THE camera to get if you want to play around with video or vlogging, especially because it’s under $600.
+Everyone agrees it’s the best camera for blogging and vlogging combos.

 DJI Mavic Drone